 Our Board has an Audit Committee.
 The members of the Committee are currently Dr. Bell and Messrs.
-Richards, Mbanefo and Laguerre, all of whom qualify as "independent" in accordance with the published listing requirements of Nasdaq.
-Mr. Mbanefo serves as chair, replacing former director William Moran in April 2022.
-Former directors Stephen Curwood and William Moran were members of the Audit Committee during 2022.
-Messrs.
-Curwood and Moran departed the Board on December 30, 2022 following the 2022 annual meeting of stockholders (the "2022 Annual Meeting").
-Mr. Laguerre joined the Audit Committee on January 25, 2023.
+Richards, Mbanefo and Addas, all of whom qualify as "independent" in accordance with the published listing requirements of Nasdaq.
+Mr. Mbanefo serves as chair.
+Mr. Laguerre joined the Audit Committee on January 25, 2023 and departed on June 30, 2023.
+Mr. Addas joined the Audit Committee on July 1, 2023.
 The members of the Committee also each qualify as "independent" under special standards established by the SEC for members of audit committees, and the Committee includes at least two members who are determined by our Board to also meet the qualifications of an audit committee financial expert in accordance with the SEC rules.
 Each of Messrs.
-Richards, Mbanefo and Laguerre is an independent director who has been determined to be an audit committee financial expert.
-The Committee operates pursuant to an Audit Committee Charter, which is available at www.bgcpartners.com/esg/governance under the heading "Independent Audit Committee" or upon written request from BGC free of charge.
+Richards, Mbanefo and Addas is an independent director who has been determined to be an audit committee financial expert.
+The Committee operates pursuant to an Audit Committee Charter, which is available at www.bgcg.com/esg/governance under the heading "Independent Audit Committee" or upon written request from BGC free of charge.

 Our Audit Committee selects our independent registered public accounting firm (our "Auditors"), consults with our Auditors and with management with regard to the adequacy of our financial reporting, internal control over financial reporting and the audit process and considers any permitted non-audit services to be performed by our Auditors.
 The Committee also approves all related party transactions, oversees the management of our enterprise risk management program, oversees compliance with our Code of Business Conduct and Ethics (the "Code of Ethics"), and administers our whistleblower policy, including the establishment of procedures with respect to the receipt, retention and treatment of complaints received by us regarding accounting, internal controls and auditing matters, and the anonymous submission by employees of complaints involving questionable accounting or auditing matters.
-The Committee held 13 meetings during the year ended December 31, 2022.
+The Committee held 44 meetings during the year ended December 31, 2023.

-During 2022, our Audit Committee engaged Ernst & Young LLP ("Ernst & Young") to be our Auditors for the year ending December 31, 2022.
-Ernst & Young was also approved to perform reviews of each of our quarterly financial reports for the year ending December 31, 2022, and certain other audit-related services such as accounting consultations.
+During 2023, our Audit Committee engaged Ernst & Young LLP ("Ernst & Young") as our Auditors for the year ending December 31, 2023.
+Ernst & Young was also approved to perform reviews of each of our quarterly financial reports for the year ending December 31, 2023, and certain other audit-related services such as accounting consultations.
 Pursuant to our Audit Committee Charter, the Committee will pre-approve audit services, internal control-related services and permitted non-audit services (including the fees and other terms thereof) to be performed for us by Ernst & Young, as set forth in the Audit Committee Charter.